knurtz/EmergencyWake/README.md

 Soundfiles from an SD card can be read by the microcontroller and played through a small speaker.

-Because of the VFD's power consumption, I can't run the clock solely on battery, so a 24 V power supply is used.
+Because of the VFD's power consumption, the clock can't run on battery power alone, so a 24 V power supply is used.

 In case of a power outage, a 3 V coin cell battery powers the microcontroller.
 In this scenario a small buzzer will be used instead of a wakeup melody.

-Also there will be support for a DCF77 radio clock module to automatically update the time.
+Also there will be support for a [DCF77](https://en.wikipedia.org/wiki/DCF77) radio clock module to automatically update the time.

 A toggle switch will allow the selection of two different alarms.
 The times are set using a rotary encoder.